neuro-sys/sector-cpc/docs/README.md

   --file filename.dsk <command>
   --new  filename.dsk
   --no-amsdos                         Do not add amsdos header.
+  --text                              Treat file as text, and SUB byte as EOF.
+[0]
 Options:
   <command>:
-    dir                               Lists the contents of the disk. dump <file_name>                  Hexdump the contents of file to standard output. extract <file_name>               Extract the contents of file into host disk. insert <file_name> [<entry_addr>, <exec_addr>]
+    dir                               Lists the contents of the disk. dump <file_name>                  Hexdump the contents of file to standard output.
+[1] extract <file_name>               Extract the contents of file into host disk. insert <file_name> [<entry_addr>, <exec_addr>]
                                       Insert the file in host system into disk. del <file_name>                   Delete the file from disk.

 Notes:
-  <entry_addr> and <exec_addr> are in base 16, non-numeric characters will be ignored.
+ - [0] <entry_addr> and <exec_addr> are in base 16, non-numeric characters will be ignored.
     E.g. 0x8000, or &8000 and 8000h is valid.

+ - [1] In CP/M 2.2 there is no way to distinguish if a file is text or binary.
+When extracting file segments of every 128 bytes, an ASCII file past SUB byte is garbage as it signifies end of file.
+Use this flag when extracing text files
 ```

 ## Build